 Personal Income Tax is individual.
 However, the dimension and the composition of the family are taken into account by mean of tax allowances and tax credits due to the presence of "fiscal dependent" persons.
-In order for a family member to be considered dependent she has to live within the same residence as the reference individual and her income cannot exceed 2.840,51 euro (ils_origrepy).
-This income is defined as all incomes which are included in the personal income tax base and also incomes received by international organizations, consular and diplomatic representatives, the Holy See and organizations directly controlled by it.
+In order for a family member to be considered dependent she has to live within the same residence as the reference individual and her income cannot exceed 2.840,51 euro (ils\origrepy).
+Since 2019, a child is defined dependent child if she has an income of less than 2.840,51 euro (as it was previously without implications related to the age) or less than 4.000 euro if younger than 24 years old.